The Department of Special Education and Communication Disorders is committed to community engagement.

 The UNO Speech-Language Clinic is open to the public and serves clients with a variety of speech, language, and hearing disorders and delays.
 Through clinical experiences, student clinicians learn specialized skills and develop professional dispositions while offering valuable services to Omaha families and individuals.

-100% of our clients agree or strongly agree they are satisfied with the quality of services received in the Speech-Language Hearing Clinic.
+100% of our clients agree or strongly agree they are satisfied with the quality of services received in the UNO Speech-Language Clinic.

 The clinic is managed by Clinic Coordinator Jill Kumke, M.S., CCC-SLP and Clinic Supervisor Lynn Grubb, M.A., CCC-SLP.
 For questions or appointments call 402.554.2201.
 Find out more about our services >>

 Global and Community Outreach

 Visit the Special Education and Communication Disorders Department blog archive to read about our community work—locally and abroad.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.